How to eliminate flies in your house with an 89p hack that uses common kitchen products

 You can also use animal droppings, such as chicken litter or rabbit pellets as an alternative to sweet bait.

-Cleaning whiz shared her inexpensive solution for houseflies.
-It costs only 90p.
+Cleaning whizz shares her simple solution for houseflies that costs only 90p.

 Commenting on a post on Mrs Hinch Cleaning Tips Facebook page, the woman shared her ingenious hack for repelling pesky flies during the warm weather.